 Drink: Whatever libation you have at home.
 They do sell liter bottles of soft drinks if needed.

 Location: On Davis between Precinct Line and North Tarrant Parkway, on the west side inside of a newish strip mall (across Davis from the Super Target and Super Wal-Mart basically).
 There's an enormous amount of construction going up in the area, but when they opened a few years ago, it was a relatively isolated strip center.
 It's a take-out only spot, and of course they deliver, but we always pick it up to ensure we obtain the pizza as hot as possible.
 It's pretty close to our graze land.

-If you want to start a burrito chain, then you might consider beginning in Denver.
+Notes: If you want to start a burrito chain, then you might consider beginning in Denver.
 And if you want to launch a new pizza chain, may I perhaps suggest you do so in Detroit?
 Both Dominos and Little Caesar's trace their roots to the Motor City.
-And now we have a third major player: Jet's Pizza.
+And now they have a third major player: Jet's Pizza.
 Their first expansion into the DFW area was the location on North Tarrant in far North Fort Worth, and that was our first exposure as well.
 Since that time, they've exploded in the area, with at least 8 DFW locations if not more.